-The best part about traffic from Google is that when people do searches, they have intent to buy.
-For example, if someone searches “blue men’s wallet” they are typically looking to purchase a blue men’s wallet.
+The best part about traffic from Google is that when people do searches, they have an intent to buy.
+For example, if someone searches “blue men’s wallet”, they are typically looking to purchase a blue men’s wallet.

 Mission critical tool #7: MIXRANK